epfl-cs358/2024fa-picomouse/README.md

 - Small Bead size=??????
 - M2 screws and bolts

-### Mouse Build:
+## Mouse Preparation:
  ### 3d Printing the components:
   The 3d files are in the CAD folder.
-  1.Print the base plate:
+  1.Print the base plate: \
   ![Base Plate](images/to/logo.png)
-  2.Print the motors holders:
+  2.Print the motors holders: \
   ![Motor holder](images/to/logo.png)
-  3.Print the bead holder (cap):
+  3.Print the bead holder (cap): \
   ![Bead cap](images/to/logo.png)
-  4.Print the weels:
+  4.Print the weels: \
   ![Wheels](images/to/logo.png)

+  The weels are composed of 2 parts:
+  - The inner wheel support printed in hard plastic (PETG/PLA).
+  - The rubber is printed with ninjaflex TPU.

-### Assembling the Mouse:
+## Assembling the Mouse:
   The whole mouse can be build with bolts and screws but threaded insert can be used to disassemble the mouse easily.

   #### 1.Place and screw the buck convertor: